Arthur Swain, Jr. a.k.a. Charles William “Will” Swain

 With the death of his parents and after two decades as Charles William “Will” Swain, Will went back to using his given name, Arthur Swain, Jr., again.

 After their marriage, Arthur Swain, Jr. and his wife made their home at Rock in Cowley County, Kansas.
-By the 1930s, Arthur had opened an automobile repair business at 100 East Kansas Avenue in Arkansas City, Kansas which was some 20 miles from their home so it was not long before the couple moved to a home located in front of his garage in Arkansas City.
+By 1925, Arthur had opened an automobile repair business at 100 East Kansas Avenue in Arkansas City, Kansas which was some 20 miles from their home so it was not long before the couple moved to a home located in front of his garage in Arkansas City.

 Sometime before February of 1942, Arthur was legally declared “an incompetent person.”
 Marie Swain was named as Arthur, Jr.’s legal guardian and she went to work as a caseworker at the County Welfare Office in Arkansas City.
 Arthur, Jr. and Marie separated around 1951 and she moved to another house in Arkansas City.
 Although Arthur was still living, Marie described herself in records as a widow.
 Arthur, Jr. continued to live a hermit’s lifestyle in their home on East Kansas Avenue and, by 1959, his house had become very rundown from neglect.
 There was also so much old furniture stacked on the front porch that entry had to be made through a different door.